 Name and Contact information should be simple and to the point.
 Do include personal information like phone number, email address, or your LinkedIn handle.

 Executive Summary consists of 2 – 3 clear sentences that reflect your personal statement or career synopsis.
 This is your USP (unique selling point).
-Start your summary with an impressive title, function or professional category (eg. Seasoned Sales Specialist) and impressive achievements or facts that is fitting for the job application (eg. with proven track record for closing multi-million contracts).
+Start your summary with an impressive title, function, or professional category (eg. Seasoned Sales Specialist) and impressive achievements or facts that is fitting for the job application (eg. with a proven track record for closing multi-million contracts).

 Keep your sentence short and allow the achievements and facts to stand out.
 Capture attention by using strong descriptive terms, energetic phrasing, and action verbs.
 If you do not have much professional experience, change this to your objective.
 State your ambitions/goal/intention in this chosen field.